SarahSalvatore/FullStackDevPortfolio-Backend/README.md

 ## Package Setup

+This project contains:

-This project contains a package.json file and a package-lock.json file.
+- A package.json file and a package-lock.json file.
+- Routes can be found via the routes folder.
+- Controllers can be found via the controllers folder.
+- The data folder contains two json files (users and entries) in place of a database.
-Node modules, .env and other items have been included in a .gitignore file.
+- Node modules, .env and other pertinent items have been included in a .gitignore file.

 ## Contributions